Thank you for your interest in our internet website.

 Providing your personal data to others

-I do not pass on any personal data to third parties for processing, nor for any other reason.
+We do not pass on any personal data to third parties for processing, nor for any other reason.
 Accordingly no transfer of personal data to third countries occurs.

 External contract data processor